scottmsoh/ref_ML/regression/README.md

 #### 2. L2 regularization (Ridge)
 ---------------------------------------------------------------------------
-λ = is a regularization parameter (a hyperparameter) θi = represents each coefficient in the model
+λ = is a regularization parameter (a hyperparameter)</br>
+θi = represents each coefficient in the model</br>
-equation: Cost function + λ * Sum of absolute value of θi
+equation: Cost function + λ * Sum of absolute value of θi</br>

--> Tends to shrink coefficients but does not set them to zero.
+-> Tends to shrink coefficients but does not set them to zero.</br>
-Encourages the model to keep the coefficients as small as possible, which can help in handling multicollinearity and reducing model complexity.
+Encourages the model to keep the coefficients as small as possible, which can help in handling multicollinearity and reducing model complexity.</br>

 ### many features are relevant or when you have multicollinearity in the data
 ---------------------------------------------------------------------------